|Year:||Ninth Year at SCU|

-Entering his seventh season at Santa Clara University in 2013-14, Kerry Keating led the Broncos to 24+ victories for the second time in three years in 2012-13.
-Collecting a 26-12 record, the Broncos won the College Basketball Invitational post-season tournament after winning the CollegeInsider.com Tournament in 2011.
-The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball this year.
+Keating led the Broncos to 24-plus victories for the second time in three years in 2012-13.
+Collecting a 26-12 record, the Broncos won the College Basketball Invitational postseason tournament after winning the CollegeInsider.com Tournament in 2011.
+The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball that year.
 The 26 wins were just one shy of the school record set by the 1968-69 team who collected 27 wins.

-He has a 100-102 record in his six years as a head coach at Santa Clara.
+Keating has a 128-139 record in his eight years as a head coach at Santa Clara.
 He is the third-winningest coach in the last 12 years in the WCC behind Gonzaga's Mark Few and Saint Mary's Randy Bennett.

-Santa Clara won 26 games in 2012-13 after winning 21 regular season games for the first time in almost 20 years on the Mission campus.
+Santa Clara won 26 games in 2012-13 after winning 21 regular season contests for the first time in almost 20 years on the Mission campus.
 Keating coached two first-team All-WCC members in 2013 in Marc Trasolini and Kevin Foster, the second-all-time leading scorer in West Coast Conference history.
-In addition to their success on the court, all five seniors are on tap to graduate in June as well.
-Keating has seen all 19 of his seniors graduate from Santa Clara during his tenure.
+In addition to their success on the court, all five seniors graduated in June of 2014.

-All told the Broncos combined to break 22 school and WCC records in 2012-13.
-Foster broke the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
+All totaled the Broncos combined to break 22 school and WCC records in 2012-13.
+Foster snapped the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
 In addition to winning the CBI and finishing fourth in the WCC, the Broncos broke eight individual career records and five individual season records.
 As a team the Broncos broke eight season records as well.
 They also led the West Coast Conference in two team categories and two individual categories overall and two team categories and three individual categories in league games.